By Johnny Chan · UI/UX Designer, Hong Kong

 Communication is part of the design

-Stakeholders may not speak design fluently.
-Short Loom walkthroughs, annotated Figma, and written decisions in plain language reduce rework.
-I treat async updates as seriously as workshop facilitation.
+Stakeholders rarely speak design fluently.
+Loom walkthroughs, annotated Figma, and plain-language decision logs reduce rework for employers and clients.
+I treat async updates with the same care as live workshops.

 Let's work together